Universal Credit is now replacing Housing Benefit for working age people in Cornwall.

 If you’re looking after children (other than foster children), your applicable amount will include an allowance for each child.
 The allowance continues as long as you get child benefit for the child.
-From 6 April 2017 for new claims or change of circumstances the Housing Benefit applicable amount is restricted up to a maximum of two children.
-Unless you have a Child Tax Credit award notice which specifies more than two children have been included in the Child Tax Credit decision.
+From 6 April 2017 the Housing Benefit applicable amount is usually restricted to a maximum of two children.
 The restriction will only apply to Housing benefit claims, and not Council Tax Support claims.

 Your applicable amount may include a premium for:

 - Being of pensionable age

 Your housing benefit will be reduced by 65% of any income over your applicable amount.
 Your council tax support will be reduced by 20% of any income over your applicable amount.

 If you live with your partner, your housing benefit and council tax support will be based on your joint income and capital.
 This also applies to couples in a civil partnership.